-The destinations for Ocean (now called Eurowings Discover) hasn't been announced yet but the airline is applying to fly from Frankfurt, Munich and Dusseldorf.
-The airline is planning to operate long-haul routes but it's unclear which region the airline is operating to.
+The destinations for Ocean (now called Eurowings Discover) hadn't been announced but the airline was applying to fly from Frankfurt, Munich and Dusseldorf.
+The airline was planning to operate long-haul routes but it was unclear which region the airline was operating to.

-The airline hasn't announced any carry-on baggage allowance yet.
+The airline hadn't announced any carry-on baggage allowance before it rebranded.

-Carry-on baggage must fit in the overhead lockers and under the seat in front.
+Generally, carry-on baggage must fit in the overhead lockers and under the seat in front.
 No prohibited items should be in carry-on baggage and must store them in the checked baggage unless the item is banned by the destination country.
-Prohibition items found by airport security or by the immigration department upon the arrival airport could be confiscated.
+Prohibition items found by airport security or by the immigration department upon arrival at the airport could be confiscated.

-Details for checked baggage allowance hasn't been announced.
+Details for checked baggage allowance hadn't been announced before the rebrand.

-Baggage exceeding the baggage allowance is subject for extra fees.
-Excess baggage can be added on to the booking when buy flights with Alternative Airlines.
+Baggage exceeding the baggage allowance is subject to extra fees.
+Excess baggage can be added to the booking when buying flights with Alternative Airlines.
 Passengers booked with us can also contact our customer service team.

-Online check-in isn't currently available for customers to check-in.
+Online check-in wasn't available for customers to check-in before the rebrand.

-Passengers should arrive at the airport two hours before scheduled departure time to allow plenty of time for check-in, airport security and boarding.
-The airline reserves the right to refuse to board for any passengers who are late for check-in.
+As a general rule, passengers should arrive at the airport two hours before the scheduled departure time to allow plenty of time for check-in, airport security and boarding.
+The airline reserves the right to refuse to board any passengers who are late for check-in.